jakeiglasson/refurbished_laptop_marketplace/project_files/readme.md

 * user_id (foreign key in Users model):

-	This relation represents which User owns the laptop (the seller)
+	This relation represents which User owns the laptop (the seller).

 * brand_id (foreign key in Laptop Brands model):

-	This relation represents what Brand a laptop has (i.e. Apple, Windows, Dell)
+	This relation represents what Brand a laptop has (i.e. Apple, Windows, Dell).

 * grade_id (foreign key in Grades model)

-	This relation represents the Grade a laptop has (The used condition of the laptop)
+	This relation represents the Grade a laptop has (The used condition of the laptop).

 * cpu_id (foreign key in CPUS model):

-	This relation represents what CPU a laptop has (i.e. i3, i7, amd)
+	This relation represents what CPU a laptop has (i.e. i3, i7, amd).

 * ram_id (foreign key in RAM model):

-	This relation represents how much RAM a laptop has (i.e. 4gb, 8gb, 16gb)
+	This relation represents how much RAM a laptop has (i.e. 4gb, 8gb, 16gb).

 * hard\_drive_id (foreign key in CPUS model):

-	This relation represents the size of the internal Hard Drive of a given laptop has (i.e. 128gb, 256gb, 1tb)
+	This relation represents the size of the internal Hard Drive of a given laptop has (i.e. 128gb, 256gb, 1tb).

 ### LAPTOP ORDERS:

 Each entry in Laptop Order has one user\_id and one laptop\_id.

-The user_id corresponds to the user who has purchased the laptop, laptop_id corresponds to that laptop.
+The user\_id corresponds to the user who has purchased the laptop, laptop_id corresponds to that laptop.

-## R18 Discuss the database relations to be implemented in your application
+## R18 Discuss why you implemented your different tables and relations, explain how they work:

+Users:

+The Users table was implemented to keep a record of all users registered in the app.

+The Users table allows for the following information: name, email, password, seller status and admin status.

+When a new user registers, the name, email and password given are entered into the Users table inside the database.
+Admin and seller status are set to false.

+Laptops:

+The laptops table was implemented to keep a record of all Laptops created inside the app.

+The laptops table allows for the following information: owner / seller (connected through a foreign key to the Users table), model number, price and sold status.

+The laptops table also allows for the following components that belong to a laptop: brand, grade, CPU, RAM and hard-drive.

+The relationship connecting a User (owner / seller) to a Laptop was created so that the app could track which user created which laptop so that information regarding that laptop could be communicated to the seller.

+Laptop Orders:

+The Laptop Orders table was implemented to keep track of which users have purchased laptops.

+The laptop Orders table allows for the following information: a user_id connecting to the Users table as well as a laptop_id connecting to the Laptops table.

+For each entry these keys relate such that the user_id is the user who purchased the laptop denoted by laptop_id.

+Laptop Components:

+The laptop components (brands, grades, CPUs, RAM, hard-drives) tables were implemented so that each one could be easily modified and updated.

+By implementing each component as its own table instead of as a column inside of Laptops the app isn't filled with repeated unsanitized data.

 ## R19	Provide your database schema design

+DBML file supplied in docs

 ## R20	Describe the way tasks are allocated and tracked in your project